A logo for National Reconciliation Week 2026

 Palya

-National Reconciliation Week (27 May - 3 June) is a time for all Australians to reflect on our shared histories and cultures and take steps towards a more united future.
-The week marks the 1967 referendum and the Mabo decision - two key milestones in reconciliation.
+National Reconciliation Week (27 May – 3 June) is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving recognition in Australia.
+The week marks the 1967 referendum and the Mabo decision – two key milestones in reconciliation.

 Thank you for visiting Ayers Rock Resort during this important week.
 Your visit supports the local Anangu community and Indigenous employment through the National Indigenous Training Academy (NITA), which empowers young Aboriginal and Torres Strait Islander peoples through training and job opportunities.